maweigert/spimagine/README.md

 ## Usage

-Spimagine was designed with the interactive display of volemtric data from ipython in mind, but it can likewise be used as a standalone application.
+Spimagine was designed with the interactive display of volumetric data from ipython in mind, but it can likewise be used as a standalone application.

 ### Standalone Application